Chris joined Rogue Amoeba in 2010 to handle technical support, and he's been helping users and improving processes ever since.

 After 1.5 decades of programming in the hinterlands, Grant was thrilled to join Rogue Amoeba, so he could work on top-notch audio software for you.
 Yes, you!

 Grant is Australian, which means all of his code tends to run upside down.
 Despite his nickname of "surly", he's actually quite likable and will have a beer with anyone at least once.

 Chris joined Rogue Amoeba in 2017 as the second Chris on our technical support team.
-If you need help with our software, he's one of the two Chrises who will answer quickly and helpfully.
+If you need help with our software, he's one of the two Chrises who will assist.

-Residing in the glorious Westcountry of the UK, Chris is a classical pianist who is also obsessed with electronic music, as well as a burgeoning singer/songwriter.
+Residing in the glorious Westcountry of the UK, Chris is a classical pianist who is also obsessed with electronic music.
 If it's music related, he'll want to talk about it, go to it, listen to it, and argue about it.
 A lot.

 Windows Software Engineer

 Andy has been programming for many years and in many fields, including publishing over 40 titles in the games industry and working in biotech and biomechanics research.
 Andy joined Rogue Amoeba in 2017, and says it’s the best job he’s had so far.
 Really!

 Andy lives in the corn country of eastern Iowa, and although he hates the taste of corn, he loves all that corn-fed beef.
 Andy is a musician and has his own small recording studio where he whiles away the hours singing badly.

 Neale Van Fleet

 Neale joined us at Rogue Amoeba in 2015 to help with all of our design needs.
 In short order, you'll see more and more of his stellar work on our site and in our apps.